 - Lower voltage output: These batteries typically have a lower voltage output compared to lithium-ion batteries, affecting their suitability for high-power applications.

-- Memory effect: While less prone to memory effect compared to older nickel-cadmium batteries, NiMH batteries can still experience a reduced capacity if not properly cycled.
+- Memory effect: Although less prone to the memory effect compared to older nickel-cadmium batteries, NiMH batteries can still experience reduced capacity if not properly cycled.

 Part 6.
 18650 Protected battery

-An 18650-protected battery refers to a specific type of rechargeable battery with added safety features incorporated into its design.
+An 18650-protected battery refers to a specific type of rechargeable battery that incorporates added safety features into its design.
 These safety measures often include a protective circuit board (PCB) that helps regulate and manage the battery’s operation.
-The PCB safeguards against overcharging, over-discharging, and short circuits, enhancing the battery’s safety during usage.
+The PCB safeguards against overcharging, overdischarging, and short circuits, thereby enhancing the battery’s safety during use.

 Advantages